 Legal Service Updates and Letters

 As a client, you will receive regular updates regarding your legal services.
-These updates, along with any invoices, are generally sent monthly and by mail.
+These updates, along with any invoices, are generally sent monthly.
 You may also receive letters documenting major changes and events that affect your matter.
 For events requiring your attendance or participation (i. e. court dates or meetings), we may also send you a calendar invitation to serve as a reminder.

 While email is often the most convenient method of communication, it can also be one of the greatest hindrances to productivity.
 For this reason, emails are generally checked once or twice a day, usually around midday and end of day, except weekends and holidays.
 My goal is to respond to most emails within 1-2 business days, unless your inquiry requires additional legal research.